Hashwineey/STQD6324_Data_Management_Assignment03/README.md

 ## ✅ Conclusion

-This project demonstrates a practical data pipeline built on Big Data tools — ingesting, storing, and analyzing structured data using Spark and Cassandra.
-Zeppelin provides a clean interactive environment to run queries, visualize results, and track progress.
+This project demonstrates an end-to-end pipeline using Apache Spark and Cassandra in Zeppelin Notebook to analyze the MovieLens 100k dataset.
+All three key files (u.user, u.item, and u.data) were:

-The approach is scalable and adaptable to larger datasets, making it a solid foundation for real-world analytics, recommendation systems, or demographic-based insights in the media domain.
++ Uploaded into HDFS
++ Parsed using Spark
++ Saved into Cassandra tables

+Spark SQL was then used for analytical queries, leveraging in-memory computation.
+The combination of distributed processing and NoSQL storage enabled efficient handling of real-world scale datasets.
+This notebook shows how to build scalable and insightful data analytics pipelines for structured datasets.

 ---